tursodatabase/libsql/ext/jni/README.md

 Noting that:

-- It is still possible to bind in call-scope-local state via closures, if desired.
+- It is possible to bind in call-scope-local state via closures, if desired, as opposed to packing it into the Collation object.

 - No capabilities of the C API are lost or unduly obscured via the above API reshaping, so power users need not make any compromises.